On Strategyproof Conference Peer Review: Negative Theoretical Results

 Proposition \ref{prop:exampleguwsp} thus shows that for the simple review graph considered in the statement, group unanimity and \WSPl cannot hold at the same time.
+Proof details can be found in Section~\ref{sec:proof:prop:exampleguwsp}.

 We conjecture that such a negative result may hold for more general connected review graphs, and such a negative result may be proved by identifying a component of the general review graph that meets the condition of Proposition~\ref{prop:exampleguwsp}.
 This shows that our design process of the review graph in Section~\ref{sec:pos} is quite essential for ensuring those important properties.